dylanhayes/dylanhayes.github.io/_posts/2018-09-25-ViewOnly-Lists.md

 ![List](../images/list view.png)

-Then click on a document, and it should open in the previewer like so:
+Then click on a document, and it should open in the previewer.
+You'll notice that Office files read only in the preview pane, and there is no ability to edit.

 ![Previewer](../images/gilamesh preview.png)